Class-interview-prep/Elasticsearch-Team-3-Project/README.md

 CPU: 2

-Before you start with this tutorial, make sure you are logged into your server with a user account with sudo privileges or with the root user.
+Before you start with this tutorial, make sure you are logged into your server with a user with sudo privileges or with the root user.

  - Nginx installed on your server, which you will configure later in this guide as a reverse proxy for Kibana.